William Scotton: The 1886 Oval Test

 Against the Australian team of 1886 Scotton played two successful innings in company with WG Grace, the two batsmen scoring 170 together for the first wicket for England at the Oval.
-Scotton's score at the Oval was only 34 in 225.
+Scotton's score at the Oval was only 34 in 225 minutes.
 When Scotton was out, Walter Read came in and made 94 in 210 minutes.
-Scotton's slow scoring, particularly when compared with Grace and Read prompted London magazine Punch to print the following parody on Alfred, Lord Tennyson:
+Scotton's slow scoring, particularly when compared with Grace and Read prompted London magazine Punch to print the following parody of Alfred, Lord Tennyson's poem "Break, Break, Break":